decretist/Dissertation/Chapter2/chapter2.md

 The cases are hypotheticals like those used in modern law schools, and some of them are quite far-fetched.
 In case 28, for example, a married infidel converts to Christianity, as a result of which his wife separates from him out of hatred for his new faith.
-(By \"infidel,\" Gratian means a Muslim.)
+(By "infidel," Gratian means a Muslim.)
 The convert then takes a new Christian wife, and after she dies, he is made a priest.
 Finally, "on account of the merit of his life and learning," he is elected bishop.
 Gratian extracts